 U.S. housing is staging a rebound!
 They say good luck seldom comes in pairs, however, I still can’t help but wonder if the labor market will be next.
 Let’s take a look at the facts, shall we?

 It’s hard to think of the report as a flash in the pan.
-After all, recent housing figure have been trending higher.
+After all, recent housing figures have been trending higher.

-This is important because the housing market is considered as a leading indicator for job and economic growth.
+This is important because the housing market is considered a leading indicator of job and economic growth.
 In fact, the NAHB estimates that for each home that is built, three full-time jobs and up to $90,000 in tax revenue may be generated.